python/cpython/Doc/library/functools.rst

    the graph has no directed cycles, that is, if it is a directed acyclic graph.

-   If the optional *graph* argument is provided it must be a dictionary representing a direct acyclic graph where the keys are nodes and the values are iterables of all predecessors of that node in the graph (the nodes that have edges that point to the value in the key).
+   If the optional *graph* argument is provided it must be a dictionary representing a directed acyclic graph where the keys are nodes and the values are iterables of all predecessors of that node in the graph (the nodes that have edges that point to the value in the key).
 Additional nodes can be added to the graph using the :meth:`~TopologicalSorter.add` method.